softwareconstruction240/autograder/docs/CONTRIBUTING.md

 # Contribution Guide

 Hello there!
 Welcome to the CS 240 Autograder Repo.
-If you're new to the Autograder Development team, we're glad to have you here!
+If you're new to the Autograder Development team, we're glad to have you here.
 The CS 240 Autograder relies on TAs like you to maintain and adapt the codebase for our professors and students.